Posted on November 17, 2011 by Henry Tarkington

-The longer alcohol and drug abusers use their drugs of choice, the worse their lives become.
-Until they are firmly in recovery, this continues in a downward spiral until they end up in jail, insane, or dead.
-“Firmly” in recovery means working a program or attending counseling consistently with a lot of commitment.
-People who just show up at meetings, counseling, or groups are not necessarily committed to recovery.
+The longer alcohol and drug users abuse their drugs of choice, the worse their lives become.
+Until they commit to recovery, the downward spiral continues until they end up in much worse situations.
+“Committed” to recovery means working a program or attending counseling consistently with commitment.
+People who simply attend meetings, counseling, or groups are not necessarily committed to recovery.
 This is just as true for family members.

 Family members are affected by the increased problems that addiction causes.
 The drugs and alcohol used by the substance abuser are “intoxicants.”
 This means that they use substances knowing that they will become intoxicated – high or drunk.